 Girls are faced with a variety of complex an ever growing list of challenges at each stage in their lives.
-This workshop looks to provide girls with the tools and knowledge to navigate through life being true to themselves; knowing what their choices can lead to and to be comfortable with their decisions.
+Our workshops look to provide girls with the tools and knowledge to navigate through life, being true to themselves; knowing what their choices can lead to, and to be comfortable with their decisions.

-Using media literacy as the starting point we will demonstrate to the girls the ever growing negative influence the media plays in our lives and thus affects our behaviours, values, ethics and understanding of what right and wrong is.
-The ever growing issue of bullying and exclusion will be the thematic undertone to the workshops.
-Addressing the issues amongst girls using media awareness allows us to address the whole girl and her choices in developing positive friendships and female relationships.
-Using media as a tool to engage girls, we will explore mental health issues, eating disorders, self-harm behaviours, stress and its’ impact on our lives, as well as, self-esteem, body image, and friendships.
+Beginning with Media Literacy, we demonstrate to the girls the ever growing influence the media plays in our lives, and the affect on our behaviour, values, ethics and understanding of what right and wrong is.
+Bullying and exclusion will be the thematic undertone to the workshops.
+Addressing the issues among girls using media awareness allows us to address the whole girl, and her choices in developing positive friendships and female relationships.
+Media serves as a tool to engage girls to explore their mental health and wellness, stress, and its’ impact, as well as self-esteem, body image, and relationships.

-Through this workshop we hope to develop the girls’ critical thinking skills and foster their confidence in their own decision making.
-We want to encourage the girls to support other girls and learn to expect support themselves from positive female role models.
-Through exploring female friendships and relationships we hope to bring awareness to and thus decrease girl on girl violence.
-This workshop is designed to develop skills and tools so the girls can navigate adolescence successfully.
+Through our workshops, we hope to develop the girls’ critical thinking skills, and foster their confidence in their own decision making.
+We want to encourage the girls to support other girls, and learn to except support from others.
+Exploring female friendships and relationships will bring awareness to, and hopefully decrease girl on girl violence.
+This workshop is designed to develop skills and tools, so the girls can navigate adolescence successfully.

 - Be able to recognize the danger level of situations and make judgments that work for their best interest.